IgnacioBarra/SpringCrudExample/README.md

 Example Spring Boot project for CRUD logic with Spring Security using Basic Auth.
-You can find a Postman collection with different calls to try out basic functionality.
+You can find a Postman collection with different calls to try out basic functionality on the root directory.
+This project uses an in memory DB for ease of use.